antvis/G2Plot/docs/manual/plot-api.en.md

 plot.on(event: string, callback: Function);
 ```

-Keep listening to a chart event and trigger a callback function.
+Keep listening to a plot event and trigger a callback function.
 The event mechanism is transimitted transparently through G2 events.
 See [G2 event mechanism](https://g2.antv.vision/zh/docs/manual/event) for all event lists and callback function parameters.

 ### 8. once